Quentin Quire: Omega Gang

 At Quire's request, all members tattoo themselves with a symbol formed by an Omega with an X below it and dress up with red-and-black striped shirts, jeans and whips.
 This is an outfit designed by Carnation himself and based on an illustration from an anti-mutant article written by Bolivar Trask many years ago, which portrayed mutants enslaving the human race.
 The Omega Gang members also consume the drug Kick in order to boost their powers.
-Unbeknownst to them, the drug is actually the aerosol form of the sentient bacteria Sublime, which seeks to increase the violence between mutants and baseline humans.
+Unbeknownst to them, the drug is derived from the sentient bacteria Sublime, which seeks to increase the violence between mutants and baseline humans.
+The gang is responsible for the attack on a teenage anti-mutant gang and later for the Open Day Riots, with Sophie Cuckoo being killed during the riot.